JoAnne Robbins: Education

-Career highlights
+Career

-Robbins is a noted academic, researcher and entrepreneur.
-She holds teaching positions at the University of Wisconsin-Madison and serves as associate director of research at the William S. Middleton Memorial Veterans Hospital.
+Robbins holds teaching positions at the University of Wisconsin-Madison and serves as associate director of research at the William S. Middleton Memorial Veterans Hospital.

 She has conducted extensive studies on aging.
 Although motor exercises have been used widely as a treatment for speech problems for many decades, Robbins applied strengthening therapy to swallowing rehabilitation.
 In 2012, she began a clinical demonstration project which sought to improve swallowing and eating-related care for dysphagic veterans.

 In 2013, Robbins introduced a new medical device to provide isometric exercises for treating patients with dysphagia.
 The product, sold through a company called Swallow Solutions, is an oral mouthpiece which uses sensors to measure pressure at five locations on the tongue.

 She frequently speaks via Internet trade portals and at conferences around the United States.
 She is coauthor of a culinary book targeted for those who have difficulty swallowing.
 First published in 2002, the book is titled, The Easy-to-Swallow, Easy-to-Chew Cookbook.